kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 plane and the nodes; all behavior changes are local to the kubelet component and its start up configuration.

-For the  <<[UNRESOLVED]>> node case, since it is local to each kubelet and the restart logic is within the responsibility of a node's local kubelet, no coordination must b e done between the control plane and the nodes.
+For the per-node case, since it is local to each kubelet and the restart logic is within the responsibility of a node's local kubelet, no coordination must be done between the control plane and the nodes.

+<<[UNRESOLVED]>>
+- How does an n-3 kubelet or kube-proxy without this feature available behave when this feature is used?
+- How does an n-1 kube-controller-manager or kube-scheduler without this feature available behave when this feature is used?
+- Will any other components on the node change?
+For example, changes to CSI, CRI or CNI may require updating that component before the kubelet.
 <<[/UNRESOLVED]>>

 ## Production Readiness Review Questionnaire